-Each year in the United States, our Indianapolis car accident lawyer explains, thousands of people are killed or sustain traumatic injuries in a rollover accident, and the vast majority involve SUVs, semi-trucks, and vans.
+Each year in the United States, our Indianapolis car accident lawyer explains, thousands of people are killed or sustain traumatic injuries in a rollover accidents, and the vast majority involve SUVs, semi-trucks, and vans.
 Why is this?
 Faulty design.

 The primary cause of most single-vehicle rollovers is attributed to the vehicle’s width in relation to a higher center of gravity, leaving them top-heavy.
 When speed, steering, and road configuration are factored in, the risk of a rollover and/or roof crush increases.